Dental Hygiene Interview Questions | RDH Interview Tips

 As you’re walking through the office, look for things such as cleanliness, organization in the sterilization area, equipment that’s on hand, and observe the interactions between the staff and patients.
 Are people stressed and short-tempered, or pleasant and happy?

-11. What happens if there’s an emergency and the dentist or the hygienist can’t make it to work - do you get a temp, reschedule patients, or what happens in those rare situations?
+11. What happens if there’s an emergency and the dentist or the dental hygienist can’t make it to work - do you get a temp, reschedule patients, or what happens in those rare situations?

 Life happens.
-If you wake up with a stomach bug one day, will it be your job to call in a temp hygienist or does the office prefer to reschedule all of your patients?
+If you wake up with a stomach bug one day, will it be your job to call in a temp dental hygienist or does the office prefer to reschedule all of your patients?
 At the same time, a lot of offices close when the dentist goes out of town on vacation.
 You might prefer to continue working and seeing established patients or temping that week if you know ahead of time.

 And finally, before you accept any job offer: